-Policy Summary Likely Significant Effects (LSE) and categorisation Action following Appropriate Final Birklands & Bilhaugh SAC Sherwood ppSPA Assessment conclusion c) the facility will be reinstated and enhanced as part of any redevelopment of the building or site.
-Proposals will be supported for small scale local shops that meet convenience needs of the immediate area, or for other community and cultural facilities, provided: a) they are within settlement boundaries; b) the proposed facilities are of a type and scale appropriate to the character of the area and settlement size; c) the proposal would not result in significantly adverse impact on public amenity; and d) where appropriate, the new building is capable of accommodating multiple uses without the necessity of structural conversion. community facilities would influence effects on European sites.
-Policy IN8 Protecting and improving the sustainable transport network Proposals which encourage sustainable travel across the district by enhancing the existing sustainable transport network will be supported, particularly where they: a) protect and improve access to the multi-user trails network across the district especially the Maun Valley Trail, Mansfield Way, Timberland Trail, Meden Trail, Dukeries Trail, Clipstone to Warsop, the National Cycle Route 6 and the Mansfield Strategic Cycle Route; b) b. provide new sustainable transport measures such as new pedestrian and cycle routes, public transport facilities, and provision for community transport and taxis; c) assist the potential re-opening of the Dukeries railway line including the former Market Warsop railway station; d) facilitate the shift towards the use of ultra-low emission vehicles; facilitate the delivery of highway improvement schemes /sustainable transport solutions along the district's main arterial routes and public transport corridors, including: A2.
+Policy Summary Likely Significant Effects ( LSE) and categorisation Action Birklands & Bilhaugh SAC Sherwood ppSPA Assess Policy IN7 Local Shops, Community and Cultural Facilities Development proposals which involve the loss of local facilities will only be supported where it is satisfactorily demonstrated that: a) appropriate replacement facilities will be provided in a suitable alternative location; or b) the facility is no longer viable and this can be justified through adequate marketing of the premises for its current or former use for at least six months ; or c) the facility will be reinstated and enhanced as part of any redevelopment of the building or site.
+Proposals will be supported for small scale local shops that meet convenience needs of the immediate area, or for other community and cultural facilities, provided: a) they are within settlement boundaries; b) the proposed facilities are of a type and scale appropriate to the character of the area and settlement size; c) the proposal would not result in significantly adverse impact on public amenity; and d) where appropriate, the new building is capable of accommodating multiple uses without the necessity of structural conversion.
+A1 No LSE.
+It is considered that there is no mechanism whereby local shops and community facilities would influence effects on European sites.
+As for the SAC.
+None Policy IN8 Protecting and improving the sustainable transport network Proposals which encourage sustainable travel across the district by enhancing the existing sustainable transport network will be supported, particularly where they: a) protect and improve access to the multi-user trails network across the district especially the Maun Valley Trail, Mansfield Way, Timberland Trail, Meden Trail, Dukeries Trail, Clipstone to Warsop, the National Cycle Route 6 and the Mansfield Strategic Cycle Route; b) b. provide new sustainable transport measures such as new pedestrian and cycle routes, public transport facilities , and provision for community transport and taxis; c) assist the potential re-opening of the Dukeries railway line including the former Market Warsop railway station; d) facilitate the shift towards the use of ultra-low emission vehicles; e) facilitate the delivery of highway improvement schemes /sustainable transport solutions along the district's main arterial routes and public transport corridors, including: i.
+A60 corridor including Nottingham Road / Woodhouse Road / Leeming Lane / Mansfield Road ii.
+A611 Southwell Road West / Ratcliffe Gate v.
+A6075 Debdale Lane / Abbott Road, and vi. within and around Mansfield town centre including its ring roads.
+Proposals for development which do not adequately safeguard the following routes identified within Local Transport Plan 3 schemes will not be approved: a) A6191 Ratcliffe Gate Improvement (bus priority); b) A60 Nottingham Road (Carriageway widening and realignment); and e) Dukeries Line Improvement (Rail).
+A2.
 No LSE.
 Preservation and enhancement of sustainable travel is a positive environmental measure.
 As for the SAC.
-None No LSE on either the SAC or ppSPA.
-Policy IN9 Impact of development on the transport network Development will be supported provided: a) it does not endanger highway safety, and allows for satisfactory access and egress from the highway, and internal movements within the site; b) any significant impacts on the highway network, can be suitably mitigated; and c) it does not impact on the safe operation of the rail network.
-Proposals that generate significant levels of movement use are required to: a) be supported by a transport assessment or statement, together with a travel plan which demonstrate how sustainable transport measures set out in IN8 have been addressed; and b) be situated within urban boundaries, as shown on the Policies Map, in locations that are, or can be, well served by the full range of transport modes including public transport.
-A2.
+None Policy IN9 Impact of development on the transport network Development will be supported provided: a) it does not endanger highway safety, and allows for satisfactory access and egress from the highway, and internal movements within the site; b) any significant impacts on the highway network, can be suitably mitigated; and c) it does not impact on the safe operation of the rail network.
+Proposals that generate significant levels of movement use are required to: a) be supported by a transport assessment or statement, together with a travel plan which demonstrate how sustainable transport measures set out in IN8 have been addressed; and A2.
 No LSE.
 Preservation and enhancement of sustainable travel is a positive environmental measure and will aid in combating the causes of climate change.
 As for the SAC.
-None No LSE on either the SAC or ppSPA.
+None ategorisation Action follo